KingOfSpades/KingOfSpades-old/_posts/2022-10-25-hey-for-loadtesting-http.md

 ---

 **short**

 `hey` is a HTTP load tester CLI tool to benchmark HTTP requests to a HTTP end-point.
-Get is at [GitHub](https://github.com/rakyll/hey)
+Get it at [GitHub](https://github.com/rakyll/hey)

 ---

 Today we will be taking a look at a small utility called `hey`.
 You can use `hey` to load test HTTP applications or generate load for a web application.
 This comes in handy when you want to simulate use or check what your app does when it receives 1000s of requests.

-> [!WARNING]
 > General warning.
-Using a loadtest on website that you do not own or have permission to test can result in you being banned or blocked
+Using a load test on website that you do not own or have permission to test can result in you being banned or blocked
+{: .prompt-danger }

 # Installation